erazor83/hid_trossen/README.md

 hid_trossen
 ===========

-a simple service which listens on a hid device and generates motion vectors for Trossen Bots like the Phantom AX
+a simple service which listens on a hid device and generates motion vectors for Trossen Bots like the [Phantom AX](http://www.trossenrobotics.com/phantomx-ax-hexapod.aspx).

 Requirements
 ======================
 The service connects to a dynamixel_zmq instance via ZeroMQ/MessagePack and sends "Commander" requests.
-So you'll need erazor83/dynamixel_zmq with Trossen-Commander enabled (WITH_TROSSEN).
+So you'll need [erazor83/dynamixel_zmq](https://github.com/erazor83/dynamixel_zmq) with Trossen-Commander enabled (WITH_TROSSEN).

 ...a typical session